4 Skinny Collisions

 4.3 Pointers to topics:

-We’ll deal with only a few objects in QS&BB at any one time and I’ll give them names like “1” and “2” or “\(A\)” and “\(B\)” and so on.
+We’ll deal with only a few objects in QS&BB at any one time and I’ll give them names like “1” and “2” or “\(A\)” and “\(B\)” and so on…or \(L\) and \(R\).
 I’ll also need to assign values of velocity, mass, momentum, and so on.
 Sometimes I’ll find it convenient to call object \(A\)’s momentum to be \(p(A)\) and sometimes, \(p_A\).
 It should be obvious and I’ll try to take the simplest route.

 There are only a few kinds of collisions.
-And, while I’ll maintain this general term, better is “interaction.”
+And, while I’ll maintain this general term, a better term is an “interaction.”
 The context will be clear.
 I hope. 🙄

 Some object (A) collides with some other object (B) and they go on their way.
 B could be sitting still or A and B could be each moving towards one another.
 From your experience, you know that whatever motions A and B had before, those motions are now differently shared after.
 The only way that A and B are totally unscathed or affected is if they didn’t actually “interact”…like they were in separate rooms or states or planets, or they went through one another like ghosts.
 Not very good “collisions” in those silly examples.